Let’s Talk: Elder Support and Mediation Service

 Who is it for?

-The Let’s Talk Elder Support and Mediation Service is a new service to assist older people and their families to:
+The Let’s Talk Elder Support and Mediation Service is a service that assists older people and their families to:

 What will it be like?

-A session will last for a minimum of one hour; however, each situation is unique and we will tailor a solution to fit your circumstances.
+A session will last for a minimum of one hour; however, each situation is unique and we will work to fit your circumstances.
 Where more than one person is involved, the practitioner may also wish to see each person separately.
-Some issues are resolved in one or two sessions, others may take longer, depending on the complexity of your issues.
+Some issues are resolved in one or two sessions, others may take longer, depending on the complexity.

 How much will it cost?

-The Let’s Talk Elder Support and Mediation Service is an innovation project funded by the NSW Government, Family and Community Services.
+Let’s Talk is funded by the NSW Government, Family and Community Services.
 When you make a booking, we will advise of the fees payable based on your income.

 Our counsellors and mediators have professional qualifications and experience in social work, psychology, mediation, law and/or counselling.
-Staff providing Let’s Talk Elder Support and Mediation Services receive professional supervision and ongoing training.
-They have been trained in elder mediation and counselling.
+Staff have been trained in elder mediation and counselling.